-In Post Producer workflows, it is standard-procedure to submit a CML file (composition)-instead of media-to a Conform workflow.
+In Post Producer workflows, it is standard procedure to submit a CML file (composition)-instead of media-to a Conform workflow.
 The media, instead, is referenced inside the CML and the Conform action identifies it and ingests it using this method.
-Thus, there is no opportunity to analyze or otherwise process the media file prior to the Conform action.
+Thus, there is no opportunity to analyze or otherwise process the media file prior to the Conform action to obtain runtime values.